-1. The framework for decision making
+1. The framework for executive decisions

 The Council will be responsible for the adoption of its budget and policy framework as set out in Article 4.
-Once a budget or a policy framework is in place, it will be the responsibility of the Policy Committees to implement it.
+Once a budget or a policy framework is in place, it will be the responsibility of the Executive Board to implement it.